haolian9/reveal.nvim/readme.md

+an example to integrate vifm into nvim which utilizes lua API of both

-## goals
+## features/limits
-* running vifm in nvim's float window
+* run vifm in a terminal buffer + floating window
+* communicate between vifm and nvim via pipe
-* daemonized vifm
+* able to handle vifm fsop events
 * opinionated settings
-* minimal codebase
-* optional handling partial vifm fsop events

 ## status: just-work
-* it uses luajit's ffi lib which may crash nvim
+* it uses ffi which may crash nvim
-* no custom settings for keymap, window style, vifm cmd ...
+* no settings are changeable

 ## prerequisites:
 * linux
-* nvim 0.8.*
+* nvim 0.9.*
-* vifm master
+* vifm 0.12 and above
-* haolian9/infra.nvim

 ## usage
 * `:lua require'reveal'()`